Killuax007/Journal-Application/README.md

 - **🔁 No refresh needed after create/delete/update**
 - **⚛️ Custom global context for user and journals**
 - **⚙️ Clean and scalable code architecture**

+---

+## ✍️ Author
+Manoj Kumar Panda
+Full-Stack Developer | Spring Boot + React Enthusiast 🚀 Building developer-centric apps with love ❤️

+---

+## 🌟 Like this project?
+### Star it on GitHub ⭐ and share it with your dev friends!